manojvelmurugan2004/AI_Lab_2023-24/Ex.No6_Towersofhanoi.md

-# Ex.No: 6   Tower Of Hanoi
+# Ex.No: 6   Towers Of Hanoi
 ### DATE: 05/05/2025
 ### REGISTER NUMBER : 212222220023
 ### AIM: